appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 #### To configure the ReactiveSearch API

+The following properties can be used to configure the appbase.io [ReactiveSearch API](/docs/search/reactivesearch-api/):

 -   **id** `string` [Required] unique identifier of the component, can be referenced in other components' `react` prop.